awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 By design, each subnet must be associated with a network ACL\.
 Every subnet that you create is automatically associated with the VPC's default network ACL\.
 You can change the association, and you can change the contents of the default network ACL\.
 For more information, see [Network ACLs](vpc-network-acls.md)\.

 You can create a flow log on your VPC or subnet to capture the traffic that flows to and from the network interfaces in your VPC or subnet\.
 You can also create a flow log on an individual network interface\.
-Flow logs are published to CloudWatch Logs\.
+Flow logs are published to CloudWatch Logs or Amazon S3\.
 For more information, see [VPC Flow Logs](flow-logs.md)\.